ML-KULeuven/problog/docs/source/modeling_basic.rst

     0.5::heads.

-This indicates that the fact `heads` is true with probability 0.5.
+This indicates that the fact `heads` is true with probability 0.5 and false with probability 1-0.5.

 This statement introduces *one* probabilistic choice.
 If we want to model two coins, we need two separate facts: